Sow Body Condition Scoring Made Simple with New Caliper Ranges

 Updated caliper ranges highlight management changes easily

-The updated PIC ranges for use with the caliper create four categories:
+The updated PIC ranges for use with the caliper create the following categories:

-These four categories are fed two different feeding levels.
-For recovery and at-risk sows – those under condition – PIC recommends 8.6 Mcal of metabolizable energy (ME) or 6.5 Mcal of net energy (NE) intake per day, and a minimum of 11.0 grams of SID lysine per day on a herd basis.
-This equates to about 6 to 6.5 pounds (lb) per day depending on dietary energy concentration.
+Sows in these categories are fed two different feeding levels.
+For any sow that measures at or below the line between recovery and wean target (13 caliper units or less), PIC recommends 8.6 Mcal of metabolizable energy (ME) or 6.5 Mcal of net energy (NE) intake per day.
+This equates to about 6 to 6.5 pounds per day depending on dietary energy concentration.

-Those in the first risk category are unlikely to gain enough to reach the ideal range by their next farrowing, and other management procedures should be considered to bring them back to the ideal range.
+Those in the first risk category are unlikely to gain enough to reach the ideal range by their next farrowing, and other management procedures should be considered to help them recover.
 PIC’s technical services teams are available to help with recommendations.

 It is important to remember gilts might be heavier but not over-conditioned due to their genetic growth potential.
 Thus, do not categorize gilts by body condition and never feed them less than 5.9 Mcal ME per day or 4.4 Mcal NE per day throughout gestation, as they are still growing.
-PIC does not recommend using a caliper on gilts.
+PIC does not recommend using a caliper on gilts to determine feeding levels.

 “Weight at first breeding and subsequent parities affects a female’s subsequent reproductive performance.
 Female longevity relies on proper nutrition management, and underfeeding gilts bred at a heavier weight negatively impacts their long-term success and yours,” says Orlando.

-PIC recommends monitoring the number of under-conditioned sows at farrowing.
-Reevaluate operation-wide feeding and body condition management if there are greater than 10% under-conditioned sows observed at farrowing.
-For every 10% increase in the proportion of thin sows at farrowing, the risk of POP is estimated to increase by 20%.1
+PIC recommends monitoring body condition of sows at farrowing.
+Reevaluate operation-wide feeding and body condition management if there are greater than 30% of females below 15 caliper units observed at farrowing.

 Moving forward with management